ZihengZZH/awesome-multimodal-machine-translation/resource_list_abs.md

   * Dai et al., (2019)
   * ACL'19
   * Transformers have a potential of learning longer-term dependency, but are limited by a fixed-length context in the setting of language modelling.
 We propose a novel neural architecture *Transformer-XL* that enables learning dependency beyond a fixed length without disrupting temporal coherence.
 It consists of a segment-level recurrence mechanism and a novel positional encoding scheme.
 Our method not only enables capturing longer-term dependency, but also resolves the context fragmentation problem.
 As a result, Transformer-XL learns dependency that is 80% longer than RNNs and 450% longer than vanilla Transformers, achieves better performance on both short and long sequences, and is up to 1800+ times faster than vanilla Transformers during evaluation.
 Notably, we improve the state-of-the-art results of bpc/perplexity to 0.99 on en-wiki8, 1.08 on text8, 18.3 on WikiText-103, 21.8 on One Billion Word, and 54.5 on Penn Treebank (without finetuning).
 When trained only on WikiText-103, Transformer-XL manages to generate reasonably coherent, novel text articles with thousands of tokens.
 Our code, pretrained models, and hyperparameters are available in both Tensorflow and PyTorch.

+#### XLNet: Generalized Autoregressive Pretraining for Language Understanding [[pdf](https://arxiv.org/pdf/1906.08237.pdf)] [[github](https://github.com/zihangdai/xlnet)] <!-- omit in toc -->
+  * Yang et al., (2019)
+  * arXiv
+  * With the capability of modeling bidirectional contexts, denoising autoencoding based pretraining like BERT achieves better performance than pretraining approaches based on autoregressive language modeling.
+However, relying on corrupting the input with masks, BERT neglects dependency between the masked positions and suffers from a pretrain-finetune discrepancy.
+In light of those pros and cons, we propose XLNet, a generalized autoregressive pretraining method that (1) enables learning bidirectional contexts by maximizing the expected likelihood over all permutations of the factorization order and (2) overcomes the limitations of BERT thanks to its autoregressive formulation.
+Furthermore, XLNet integrates ideas from Transformer-XL, the state-of-the-art autoregressive model, into pretraining.
+Empirically, XLNet outperforms BERT on 20 tasks, often by a large margin, and achieves state-of-the-art results on 18 tasks including question answering, natural language inference, sentiment analysis, and document ranking.

 #### Hierarchical Transformers for Multi-Document Summarization [[pdf](https://www.aclweb.org/anthology/P19-1500)] [[github](https://github.com/nlpyang/hiersumm)] <!-- omit in toc -->
   * Liu et al., (2019)